 (c) During the second 45 days, reporters must work with each other to resolve any fuel transaction discrepancies between different reporters’ reported transactions.

 (d) In order to allow for carry-back credits to have been generated only in the applicable years, the Q1 report may not be submitted prior to May 1st.
-All other reports may be submitted immediately following the close of the quarter as long as all transactions with business partners have been reconciled.

 (3) Conditions of submitting a quarterly report.
 In order to submit a quarterly report, a registered party must confirm the following statement by acceptance and certification in the CFP Online System: